Indian Hill Music, 36 King Street, Littleton MA | Tickets $10 | Free for IHM students

 Legendary Boston Globe Jazz Critic, Author, and Consultant at Marsalis Music

-Composer and Author; Pre-Concert Lecturer, New York Philharmonic
+Composer and Author; Pre-Concert Lecturer at New York Philharmonic

 Non-Discrimination Policy: Indian Hill Music does not discriminate on the basis of race, color, religion, gender, sexual orientation, national origin, citizenship, ancestry, age, mental or physical disability, veteran status, or any other category protected under applicable law in its admissions, education programs, activities, or employment policies.